Backbase/backbase-openapi-tools/README.md

 * Upgraded YAML Libraries to improve output of YAML files
 * Use standardized swagger YAML output
 * Added Bean Validator in Code Generator
-* Changed Open API Loader to correctly resolve references from reading input location insteaf of string
+* Changed Open API Loader to correctly resolve references from reading input location instead of string
+* Extract inline examples from the obtained OpenAPI spec and put them under <output-dir>/examples/ as json files.

 ## 0.1.5